Architecture

 Persistent ColumnDataSources

-Annotation overlays use persistent ColumnDataSource objects that are created once and shared between AppState and the Bokeh figure.
-Updating .data on these sources triggers Bokeh to re-render the overlay quads without rebuilding the entire plot.
-This is critical for responsiveness — annotation changes are near-instant.
+Annotation overlays use persistent ColumnDataSource objects created once and shared between AppState and the Bokeh figure.
+Updating .data on a source re-renders just the overlay quads, not the whole plot.
+Annotation changes appear immediately.

 LTTB downsampling

-Raw accelerometry files can contain 500K+ data points per axis.
-Sending all of them to the browser would be slow and unresponsive.
-The plotting module uses the Largest Triangle Three Buckets (LTTB) algorithm to reduce each axis to ~10,000 visually representative points for the main plot and ~2,000 for the range selector minimap.
-LTTB preserves the visual shape of the signal — peaks, valleys, and rapid transitions are retained while flat regions are compressed.
-If the lttbc C extension is not installed, it falls back to uniform strided sampling.
+Raw files can hold 500K+ points per axis.
+Sending them all to the browser would be slow.
+The plotting module uses Largest Triangle Three Buckets (LTTB) to reduce each axis to ~10,000 points for the main plot and ~2,000 for the range selector.
+LTTB keeps the shape of the signal: peaks, valleys, and rapid transitions stay; flat regions compress.
+The lttbc C extension makes this fast; without it, the code falls back to uniform strided sampling.

 Box-select via invisible scatter points